-OEI's foundation is ownership, teamwork, continuous improvement, competence, and ethical behavior.
+OEI's foundation is built on ownership (project/problem/solution), teamwork, continuous improvement, competence, and ethical behavior.
 Our purpose and passion are solving our customer's problems; with emphasis on empathizing with our customers, analyzing, and solving the problem, then delivering the appropriate solution.
 We truly listen to people to really understand the problem and then deliver a thoughtful, comprehensive solution.